breenbo/weather_app/README.md

-## Function of the app :
+# About the app :

-1. mobile first design, then tablet.
-Not very designed for full screen laptop
-1. choose between auto or manual localisation
-1. auto mode enabled by default
+## Functions :
+.
+7 days weather forecast, detailed view for 3 days
-1. pick any city in the world
+.
+Choose between auto or manual localisation, pick any country and city in the world .
+Auto mode enabled by default, use geolocation to find your place.
-1. choose between english or international units
+.
+Choose between english or international units
-1. 7 days weather forecast, detailed view for 3 days
-1. click on cards to have detailed weather forecast
+.
+Click on cards to have detailed weather forecast
-1. auto-adaptative flip card height (you have to refresh the window after resizing)
+.
+Auto night and day theme

+## Design :
+.
+Mobile first design, then tablet, then desktop.
+.
+Auto-adaptative flip card height, depends off the weather prediction.
-2. background color of the titles depend of the temperature (red for hot, blue for cold)
+.
+Responsive design, but you have to refresh because of the adaptative flip card to have the proper sizes .
+Titles and buttons color depends of the temperature (red for hot, blue for cold)

-1. auto day and night theme
+## Coding :
+. use datas from wunderground api and fonts from the Weather Icons . use 2 media queries for tablet and desktop design.
+Mobile design is the default one.
+. use javascript matchMedia function to set some dimensions . use jQuery, but I'll recode the app in pure Javascript soon, because I don't like to load heavy library...
+.
+No Bootstrap.